 - If he/she is found guilty of misconduct as a boxer;

-- If he/she is refuses to defend the title after receipt of a challenge approved, and a date given for such title contest or when required to do so by Boxing SA
+- If he/she is refuses to defend the title after receipt of an approved challenge, and a date given for such title contest or when required to do so by Boxing SA

 - If he/she for any reason ceases to be registered as a boxer in terms of regulation 2 of Boxing Regulations; or